leitbogioro/Tools/README.md

-# WedTools
+# Tools
-Something about website
+Something about scripts
 # Linux reinstall useage
 ## Notes:
 If your VPS is base by Bandwagon and reinstalled OS which constructed by Bandwagon just now, you must reboot and then execute it.